simonmika/egmontmika.com/content/blog/a-jesus-community.md

 It's both a local family and a worldwide community.
 It's well defined by the people who are actually meeting at a certain place and time, but it's also hard to grasp due to its openness and flexibility.

-It's not a brand, an organisation, a building, or an office, yet, it's not just an idea in our heads.
+It's not a brand, an organisation, a building, or an office, yet, it's not just an idea in our heads either.

 It's kept together by Jesus as Lord and by the personal relationships created by him.
 It's very real and it surely is glorious.